 Wisconsin's Other TANF Programs and Services

-(in addition to the W-2 and the Related Programs described in sections A.i. and A.v. of this Plan)
+(Note: In addition to the W-2 and the Related Programs described in sections A.i. and A.v. of this Plan, these programs are anticipated to be funded with TANF and/or MOE funding during the plan period.)